Jannomag/shortix/README.md

 Afterwards there's a new directory in you home directory, called Shortix.
 In there you'll find all created symlinks / shortcuts to the installed games - which were found by Protontricks.
+You'll also find a subdirectory called "\_Shaders".
+In there you'll find shortcuts to all available shadercache directories.

 In the Shortix directory you'll also find the `shortix.sh` and `remove_prefix.sh` scripts.
 With `shortix.sh` you can run Shortix manually (run this in a Terminal or use right click and choose "Run in Konsole" if you're running KDE).